 Browse our list of key wildlife gardening jobs for December, below.

 Keep bird feeders topped up

-Keep bird feeders topped up with fat-rich food such as peanuts, suet products and sunflower hearts.
+Ensure bird feeders are cleaned regularly and filled with fat-rich food such as peanuts, suet products and sunflower hearts.
 The short days and cold nights mean that every calorie counts for garden birds – they use huge amounts of energy just staying warm at night.

 Avoid turning compost